How to Raise Poultry

 What is a dual purpose breed?

-· Dual purpose breeds can be used for eggs or meat.
+Dual purpose breeds can be used for eggs or meat.
 The cockerel can be raised for meat and the pullets will lay a good quantity of brown eggs.
 Dual purpose birds grow much slower and do not get as large as meat birds.
 The cockerels once fully grown, and the pullets after finishing their peak laying years make great “soup birds.”

 Types of chickens sold at Buckerfield’s.

 *Please note that not all breeds are mentioned in this article.
 Contact your local Buckerfield’s store for inquiries on rare or heritage breed chicks and fertilized eggs that may be available.

 Meat birds grow them fast for fryers or slow for roasters: they’ll always turn out lip-smacking good!
 These fast growing birds are susceptible to leg problems, heart attacks & ascites (heart valve failure leading to a fluid filled abdomen).

 Cornish Rock Giants are the fastest growing most efficient meat birds available.
 These birds give excellent results but are harder to raise than dual-purpose birds.

 Cornish Game Hens are everybody’s favorite treat!
 Note: a Cornish game hen is a female broiler!